 How then, does this information help apply to us aquarists on a more rudimentary level?
 The Bandit Angelfish is really the most taxonomically bizarre of the angelfishes, and its confounding nature is pardonable by any means.
 For years, it has been the subject of significant taxonomic discordance, bouncing repeatedly amongst the various angelfish genera.
 Originally described under Holacanthus, it was later moved to the monotypic Desmoholacanthus, (which means “bounded/linked to Holacanthus”, suggesting their closeness) before finding its current placement in Apolemichthys.
 This placement, however, has always been seen as the lesser of all evils, as the Bandit Angelfish clearly exhibits very little likeness to the genus.

 While Centropyge colini has always assumed its placement in Centropyge, its unusual body profile and tall dorsal fin spines have raised a couple of eyebrows now and then.
 The only other Centropyge that resembles C. colini is the very deepwater Centropyge narcosis, for which it was named after the condition associated with deep diving.
 Both share the characteristic morphology and unusual coloration of being chartreuse in their juvenile stage.
 C. narcosis intensifies to a rich yellow with age, while C. colini adopts a sickly absinthe green.
 Both are rather unmarked, sans a purple-blue back in C. colini, and a black ocellus in C. narcosis.
 It’s also interesting to note that these markings are all relatively similar in placement amongst the respective species, namely along the dorsum.

 However, it shares the same habits as C. narcosis, colini and A. arcuatus, in that it prefers very deep waters exceeding 300ft.
 Could C. abei form a distinct lineage from the other dwarf angelfishes?
 Could it perhaps form a relationship with the current trio?
 Its black back is pretty reminiscent of C. colini and A. arcuatus.
 Not to mention its concealed eye.
 It would not be too surprising if C. abei wound up being basal to the colini sisters, with A. arcuatus forming the basalmost branch.
 This, of course, is all speculation – at least until C. abei is genetically analyzed and compared against the other dwarf angelfishes.

 C. abei is best known from the almost viral deep dive video and photos that Brian Greene and Richard Pyle are known for.
 The species was first known in 2001 during a survey of Palau by a research submersible at a depth of 110-150m (260-490ft).
 It was, however, only four years later in 2005 where another specimen was seen and obtained by Forrest Young from Sulawesi at 120m (393ft).
 The Indonesian specimen eventually served to become the holotype when it was officially described in 2006, with Manado-Tua, Sulawesi serving as the type location.

-It came as huge surprise then, that a 3cm juvenile was documented in 2007 at 5m (16ft) of water in Miyazaki, Japan.
-How this specimen ended up here in such shallow waters will forever remain a mystery, but it was thought to be a waif from nearby Philippines.
-The juvenile was observed for two months before eventually disappearing.
-The species is not known from anywhere else, but due to its preference for very deepwater, and likewise difficulty in obtaining records, it probably attains a wider distribution east of Palau.
 The mythos of Centropyge abei is dispelled at the Waikiki Aquarium, Hawaii – the only place in the world to see the this species alive, for which there is only one.
 It was obtained as a donation by Richard Pyle, who collected it in Palau in 2007.
 The mysteries of C. abei will remain locked within its DNA for now, but it is with hope that its secrets will be revealed in time to come.
 Systematically, much of Centropyge is in need of some reshuffling and house keeping.
 But that is the wonderful nature of science.
 There is always so much to learn, and even more to do.
-References: Allen, G.R., F. Young, and P.L.
-Colin.
-2006.
-Centropyge abei, a new species of deep dwelling angelfish (Pomacanthidae) from Sulawesi, Indonesia.
-Aqua, J Ichthyol Aquat Biol 11 (1): 13-18.
-Bellwood, D.R., L. Van Herwerden, and N. Konow.
-2004.
-Evolution and biogeography of marine angelfishes (Pisces: Pomacbnthidae).
-Mol Phylogenet Evol 33 (1): 140-55.
-M.R Gaither et al. 2014.
-Evolution of pygmy angelfishes: Recent divergences, introgression, and the usefulness of color in taxonomy.
-Mol phylogenet Evol 74: 38-47.
-Pyle, R.L.
-2003.
-A systematic treatment of the reef-fish family Pomacanthidae (Pisces: Perciformes).
-Ph.D. dissertation, University of Hawai’i, p.
-422.